neurodata/m2g/docs/index.rst

 .. raw:: html

   <hr>
-  <p>This page describes how brain graphs are generated in our service from Diffusion Weighted MRI (dMRI), and structural MRI (sMRI) images of human brains.
+  <p>This page describes how brain graphs are generated in our service from Diffusion Weighted MRI (dMRI), and structural MRI (sMRI) images of human brains, as well as a template atlas (MNI152, for instance).
 The MRImages to Graphs (m2g) pipeline is the successor of MRCAP and MIGRAINE. m2g combines dMRI and sMRI data from a single subject to estimate a high-level connectome.
-The connectomes returned describe regions of connectivity within the brain at multiple levels of resolution - from a single voxel scale ~1 mm<sup>3</sup> to large cortical regions ~20 cm<sup>3</sup>.
-The estimation of functional connectomes is currently under development and will be added in a subsequent release.</p>
+The connectomes returned describe regions of connectivity within the brain at multiple levels of resolution - from a single voxel scale ~1 mm<sup>3</sup> to large cortical regions ~20 cm<sup>3</sup></p>

   <p> m2g has been developed in the LONI pipelining environment.
 This environment facilitates modular construction, and all workflows and modules are command-line executable.
 This makes m2g efficient and allows users or researchers to modify algorithms for their specific requirements. </p>